-So with all the talk about safety that's happening, I didn't want to focus on the obvious safety tips.
-If you've been running for awhile (or exist in the world as a human being) you are aware of what behaviors could keep you safer and you have probably already incorporated those into your day-to-day.
+So with all the talk about safety that's happening I didn't want to focus on the obvious safety tips.
+I'm assuming that if you've been running for awhile (or exist in the world as a human being) you are aware of what behaviors could keep you safe and you have probably already incorporated those into your day-to-day.
 Today I'm going to focus on some tools (aka apps) that might help you if the worst should happen.

-No one goes out for a run thinking they'll turn an ankle, run out of water, or worse so having these might help alert someone if you do get caught.
+No one goes out for a run thinking they'll turn an ankle, run out of water, or maybe something worse, so having these might help alert someone if you do get caught.
 If you run with your phone anyways, these will be easy to implement!